filamentphp/filament/packages/forms/docs/03-fields.md

 Field::make('name')->id('name-field')
 ```

 When fields fail validation, their label is used in the error message.
-To customise the label used in field error messages, use the `validationAttribute()` method:
+To customize the label used in field error messages, use the `validationAttribute()` method:

 ```php
 Field::make('name')->validationAttribute('full name')